Understanding Power of Attorney in the Home Loan Process

 - The POA must include the property address.

 If local law requires the POA to be recorded along with the deed or security instrument, the lender must ensure it’s done correctly.
-And if an original POA is needed for foreclosure or enforcement, it must be sent to the document custodian.
+If an original POA is needed for foreclosure or enforcement, it must be sent to the document custodian.

 - The lender or any of its employees